SAP-archive/xsk/README.md

-# xsk
+# project "XSK"

+## Description

-Compatible environment for SAP HANA Extended Application Services (XS) based applications outside of SAP HANA instance running in a container deployed on Kubernetes
+Compatible environment for SAP HANA Extended Application Services (XS) based applications outside of SAP HANA instance running in a container deployed on Kubernetes.

+> Note: the project is not yet ready to be used productively

+## Installation

-## How to build
+### How to build

     mvn clean install

-### Build Docker images
+#### Build Docker images

     docker build -t dirigiblelabs/dirigible-xsk:0.0.1 .